Appendix: Quick reference

 -

-in turn. - (italic)
+- (italic)

 -